How to Develop a Girls' Softball Pitcher

-“Eight, nine, 10 years old,” is a good time to begin, Seaver says.
+“Eight, 9, 10 years old,” is a good time to begin, Seaver says.
 “We’re playing fast pitch and teaching them just a straight fastball to try to get them to get it over the plate.
 Just play catch with the catcher to start them out.
 Sometimes the kids won’t ever do a windmill, they’ll just reach back and throw it.”
 Later on, in the 10-12 age group, a softball pitcher can add an off-speed pitch followed by another pitch or two through the years.

 Barry Haftel, a vice president of the 2008 World Series finalist Robbinsville (N.J.)
 Little League and an assistant district administrator for softball tournaments in New Jersey, agrees that early preparation and lots of positive reinforcement are keys to good pitching.